semacu/2022-intro-command-line/README.md

 ## Introducing the command line

-A command line is a computer program that presents an interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
+A **command line** is a computer program that presents an interface which allows you to control your computer using commands entered with a keyboard instead of clicking with the mouse on a Graphical User Interface (GUI).

 There are many reasons to learn about the command line: